Murdo-C/captainmurdo.github.io/work.md

 **You can find my latest resume [here](/docs/resume.pdf).**

 In early 2021, I launched [Wall Street's Best](https://wallstreetsbest.app) - an iMessage sticker app based on r/wallstreetbets memes.
-Launching weeks before the initial GameStop sage, it ultimately reached Top 50 in the iMessage app store.
+Launching weeks before the initial GameStop saga, it ultimately reached Top 50 in the iMessage app store.

 ---